justinjiajia/cloud_security/labs/lab_2.md

 ## Lab overview and objectives

-In this lab, you will use Amazon Virtual Private Cloud (VPC) to create your own VPC and add additional components to produce a customized network.
+In this guided lab, you will use Amazon Virtual Private Cloud (VPC) to create your own VPC and add additional components to produce a customized network.
 You will also create a security group.
 You will then configure and customize an EC2 instance to run a web server and you will launch the EC2 instance to run in a subnet in the VPC.

 Amazon Virtual Private Cloud (Amazon VPC) enables you to launch Amazon Web Services (AWS) resources into a virtual network that you defined.
 This virtual network closely resembles a traditional network that you would operate in your own data center, with the benefits of using the scalable infrastructure of AWS.
 You can create a VPC that spans multiple Availability Zones.